Rokenrol/calculator/README.md

 # calculator
-A calculator made with HTML, CSS and JavaScript
+The goal of this project is to make a calculator with HTML, CSS and JavaScript.